dtothefp/resemble-cli/README.md

 #### --debug
 This flag will will run the Phantom child process script in debug mode on port 5000.

-If you would like to debug the node task I suggest globally installing node-inspector [build-debug](https://github.com/node-inspector/node-inspector) and running `node-debug' on the `run-resemble.js`script in the `bin' directory.
+If you would like to debug the node task I suggest globally installing node-inspector [build-debug](https://github.com/node-inspector/node-inspector) and running node-debug on the run-resemble.jsscript in the `bin' directory.

 ###### Mobile
 ![mobile](https://raw.githubusercontent.com/dtothefp/resemble-cli/master/demo/mobile/home.png)